baranc/wordCounterInPDF/README.md

 # wordCounterInPDF
-Script that counts number of words in pdf file
+Windows script that counts number of words in pdf file